-2.23 The spatial strategy seeks to secure and enhance the vital role that Moorland Road (a District centre) and a collection of local centres play as part of Bath's neighbourhoods.
+- 2.23 The spatial strategy seeks to secure and enhance the vital role that Moorland Road (a District centre) and a collection of local centres play as part of Bath's neighbourhoods.
 Moorland Road and local centres provide proximity to a range of goods and services.
 As well as providing for everyday shopping needs these centres contribute to economic and cultural diversity and opportunity by hosting small, local and independent shops and businesses.
 In most cases these can be reached within a relatively short walk or cycle.
-There is however, an uneven pattern of provision across the city and variety in the health and offer of local centres.
+There is however, an uneven pattern of provision across the city and variety in the health and offer of local centres. - 2.24 The most characterful of the local centres have evolved from the centres of outlying villages that became absorbed during the 20th suburban century expansion of the city (e.g. Weston, Larkhall and Twerton) or are embedded within the Georgian city (e.g. Widcombe Parade).
+Equally vibrant are Chelsea Road and Bear Flat situated within Victorian suburban development.
+Elsewhere there are more modest post-war centres and standalone units (including supermarkets and petrol stations associated convenience retail) that contribute to the spatial coverage of local facilities.
+The network and extent of District and Local Centres is identified on the Proposals Map.

-- 2.24 The most characterful of the local centres have evolved from the centres of outlying villages that became absorbed during the 20th suburban century expansion of the city (e.g. Weston, Larkhall and Twerton) or are embedded within the Georgian city (e.g. Widcombe Parade).
-Elsewhere there are more modest post-war centres and stand alone units (including supermarkets and petrol stations) that contribute to the spatial coverage of local facilities.
-The network and extent of District and Local Centres is identified on the Proposals Map. - 2.25 Moorland Road and the local centres are shown on Diagram 10 and are listed in Policy CP12.
-This policy sets out an the strategic approach for managing change within and likely to affect, district and local centres.
+2.25 Moorland Road district centre and the local centres are shown on Diagram 10 and are listed in Table 4.
+Policy CP12.
+This policy sets out the strategic approach for managing change within and likely to affect, district and local centres.
 Local Plan policies protect the centres from changes of use or out-of centre threats that would harm their vitality and viability.
 Some centres have potential for significant enhancement; others are more constrained or are already trading successfully.
 The Placemaking Plan will consider the extent to which local centres can further support sustainable neighbourhoods in more detail.